 - a.
-If required by the injury, the CES, CMS, or CM will approve reasonable expenses for the donor's travel, meals and accommodation. - b.
+If required by the injury, Operations staff will approve reasonable expenses for the donor's travel, meals and accommodation. - b.
 If the donor misses time from work, earnings loss will be covered for up to four weeks based on the greater of: - i.
 Actual earnings loss (subject to the maximum wage rate), or - ii.
 Current provincial minimum wage (based on a forty-hour work week). - c.
 If medical evidence shows that the donor will be disabled for more than four weeks, the WCB may extend the time period for which compensation is payable.